-Check CBSE Class 12 Chemistry Sample Paper 2021-22 (Term 1) PDF and prepare for CBSE board exam 2021-22.
+Check CBSE Sample Paper 2021-22 for Class 12 Chemistry & prepare for CBSE board exam 2021-22.
 It is MCQ based sample paper and the exam pattern of Term 1 CBSE Class 12 Chemistry 2021-22.
 The link to download CBSE Class 12 Chemistry Sample Paper 2021-22 is given at the end of this article.

 CBSE Sample Paper 2021-22 (Term 1) for 10th, 12th With Answers & CBSE Marking Scheme 2021-22 Released: Download PDF Now!

 CBSE Class 12 Chemistry Sample Paper 2021-22: Term 1

 2. Section A has 25 questions.
 Attempt any 20 questions.